whatmakeart/whatmakeart.github.io/content/sound/text-to-speech-tts.md

 13. For more options such as emotions or multiple languages you need to create a new python file.
 14. To stop the current python file if it is still running in terminal.
 Click on the terminal window and press `control + C`.
-15. Create new python file.
+15. Create new python file with the touch command.
-    `touch multi-gradio.py`
+    - `touch multi-gradio.py`
-16. Open file in text editor and paste this code.
+16. Open the newly created file in text editor and paste this code.

 ```python
 import gradio as gr